sirikothe/gotextfsm/README.md

 * [TODO] All the test cases of ntc-templates are executed.
 (https://github.com/networktocode/ntc-templates)
 * [TODO] All the templates of ntc-templates are parsed to make sure there are no errors thrown for valid textfsm templates.

+## Differences with Python's implementation
+Following are the differences between this implementation of TextFSM and original implementation of Python:
+* Python's implementation provides 2 ways of getting results.
+    * Output as a list of lists (outer list represents a record and inner list contains the values. - in the order the Values declared)
+    * Output as a list of dicts.
+  This implementation provides the output as only slice of maps.
+It does not provide as slice of slices.
+* [TODO]This implementation (currently) implements the code TextFSM Functionality.
+It does not implement the following
+    * clitable
+    * terminal
+    * texttable

 ## Testing
 ```